myongrui/Assignment2/README.md

 Testing
 -------
+- Navigation Bar
--   checking if there are ay errors in navigation bar and if all the links work
+    -   checking if there are errors in navigation bar and if all the links work
     -   check if the hover feature for navigation bar works

+- Timeline (Home page)
     -   checked if timeline loads out correctly

+- World Map, Bar/Line graph and data display containers (International Page)
+    -   ensure world map image is centered and is responsive
     -   checked if data displays correctly and data boxes are responsive
     -   check if the loading screen displays out correctly when the image on the navigation bar is clicked
     -   ensure covid-19 display feature for international page map works

+- News Page
     -   ensure that the links to all the websites linked works and if it is responsive

+- Animations and loading screen
     -   check if all animations work when page is refreshed and if it is too big for any width
     -   ensure loading screen works fine for all widths
+- Quiz Page
+    -   ensure that all questions are displayed correctly with the correct choices
+    -   ensure that the radio buttons work
+    -   ensure that the score is displayed correctly
+    -   ensure that the questions answered correctly are highlighted green and those wrong, red
+    -   ensure that the message for each score is displayed correctly

+- About Page
+    -   ensure all links and animation work and are responsive
+    -   ensure that email link correctly opens the default mail client

 Credits
 -------